ctrlaltint3l/ctrlaltint3l.github.io/_posts/Threat Research/2026-03-05-MuddyWater.md

 ## Supporting Evidence

-* **Expected victimology** - Targets span Israeli organisations (healthcare, hosting, immigration, intelligence), Jordanian government webmail, UAE companies, US entities, and Jewish/Israeli-linked NGOs - all consistent with known MOIS collection priorities.
-The compromise of Iranian marketplace **BaSalam** further aligns with MOIS's documented domestic surveillance mandate
+* **Expected victimology** - Targets span Israeli organisations (healthcare, hosting, immigration, intelligence), Egyptian airliner, Jordanian government webmail, UAE companies, US entities, and Jewish/Israeli-linked NGOs - all consistent with known MOIS collection priorities.
+The compromise of Iranian marketplace **BaSalam** further aligns with MOIS's documented domestic surveillance mandate.

 * **Direct overlap with Group-IB's Operation Olalampo** - In February 2026, Group-IB published research attributing Operation Olalampo to MuddyWater.
-We retrieved C2 components previously discussed in that analysis, and observed an identical "We'll Be Back Soon" splash page served on both our identified infrastructure and *MuddyWater*-linked IP addresses referenced in their reporting.
+We retrieved C2 components, infrastructure, malware and tools previously discussed in that analysis, and observed an identical "We'll Be Back Soon" splash page served on both our identified infrastructure and *MuddyWater*-linked IP addresses referenced in their reporting

+* **Infrastructure overlap with ESET reporting** - The IP address `194.11.246[.]101`, embedded within *MuddyWater*'s modified Fortinet exploit, was previously identified by **ESET** in their December 2025 analysis [MuddyWater: Snakes by the riverbank](https://www.welivesecurity.com/en/eset-research/muddywater-snakes-riverbank/) as a MuddyWater C&C server.

 * **Persian/Farsi language artefacts** - Persian/Farsi strings were identified within `.bash_history`, commented source code, and the C2 framework we coined **PersianC2**.
 This is consistent with the profile of Iranian operators.

 * **Exploitation of edge devices** - Exploitation of multiple Fortinet CVEs aligns with a [2021 CISA/FBI joint advisory](https://www.cisa.gov/news-events/cybersecurity-advisories/aa21-321a) documenting Iranian state-sponsored actors exploiting Fortinet vulnerabilities since at least March 2021.
-Similarly, this actor targeted Exchange servers and deployed webshells to Portuguese government infrastructure, consistent with *MuddyWater*'s well-documented history of exploiting Microsoft Exchange for initial access, as highlighted in the same CISA advisories
+Similarly, this actor targeted Exchange servers and deployed webshells to Portuguese government infrastructure, consistent with *MuddyWater*'s well-documented history of exploiting Microsoft Exchange for initial access, as highlighted in the same CISA advisories.

 # Acknowledgements

+Firstly, we would like to thank Security Researcher [@ice_wzl_cyber](https://x.com/ice_wzl_cyber) for his collaboration, insight and analysis into this *MuddyWater* campaign and blog.

-Whilst writing this blog, Security researcher [@nahamike01](https://x.com/nahamike01) observed **KeyC2** & **Tsundere Botnet** activity linked to MuddyWater campaigns:
+Whilst writing this blog, Security Researcher [@nahamike01](https://x.com/nahamike01) also observed **KeyC2** & **Tsundere Botnet** activity linked to *MuddyWater* campaigns:

 [![1](/assets/images/muddy/10.png){: .align-center .img-border}](/assets/images/muddy/10.png)
-<p class="figure-caption">@nahamike01 Tweet</p>
+<p class="figure-caption">@nahamike01 Tweet</p>  s

 # IOCs